MeasureAuthoringTool/QDM-QICore-Conversion/patient-conversion/conversion_Issues.md

    QDM::PatientCharacteristicExpired, QDM::PatientCharacteristicPayer, QDM::PatientCharacteristicRace, QDM::PatientCharacteristicSex, ]

 ---
-cqm_patients id: 5d654a171c76ba7ea32ea080 has a bad entry in dataElements array concerning components[2]:
+cqm_patients id: 5d654a171c76ba7ea32ea080 has a bad entry in dataElements[2] array concerning components[0]:

 It has the result as a string value 43510-06-10T08:00:00+00:00